sara-ramadan/clouddevops-capstoneprojrct/README.md

 CICD pipeline does the following
 1. lint index.html -> linting mean that you make sure that syntax of html file is correct.(testing phase)
-2. build docker image from docker file.
+2. build docker image from dockerfile.
 3. pull the image to aws ECR
-4. deploy the image on aws eks(deploy phase)
+4. deploy the image on aws eks(deployment phase)

 **prerequisite**
 1. installing jenkins and inside install aws, kubernetes and blue ocean plugins -> to create the pipeline
 2. install aws cli, aws kubctl, aws iam authenticator -> to call cluster api to pods and host apps...
+3. install docker

 **the project in details**